bouassaba/revyv/README.md

 # Revyv

 Compositing display server and web browser client.
-Uses OpenGL textures for window compositing, ZeroMQ for IPC and SDL for input handling.
+The compositor uses OpenGL textures for window compositing, ZeroMQ for IPC and SDL for input handling.
+The web browser client is based on CEF (Chromium Embedded Framework).

 **compositor**